Elizabeth Zara Butler MBACP (Accred)

 In addition to my private practice I have worked as a counsellor for the Student Counselling Service at Royal Holloway, University of London since Jan 2015, and also for 6 years at the Windsor and Maidenhead Youth and Community Counselling Service.

-Additionally, with over fourteen years of professional practice teaching yoga and relaxation, I have substantial experience in offering mindfulness and breathing practices which can help alleviate anxiety and stress.
+Additionally, with fifteen years of professional practice teaching yoga and relaxation, I have substantial experience in offering mindfulness and breathing practices which can help alleviate anxiety and stress.

 Foundation Degree (FdSc) in Humanistic Counselling, Level 5, BACP Accredited course.

 Working with Trauma (Polyvagal Theory) Co-dependency Working with young people Eating disorders Sexual Abuse Neuroscience, emotions and the body

 Working with clients with a mental health diagnosis